1. What is a Personal Health Budget?

 5. Covid-19: ‘Stay connected’ smartphone / data

 We have a streamlined pathway to fund smartphones and data for people who are eligible for a PHB.
-Contact us to find out more.
+View this guidance or contact us to find out more.

 6. How can I find out more?